peter-sarazin/book-collection-service-node/README.md

 ## TODO list
 - introduce unit tests and mocks to the project
-- intoroduce Joi validation to the project
+- introduce Joi validation to the project
 - implement update
 - implement delete
 - implement patch